dmd-program/dmd-100/topics/organizing_story_development.md

 #### Structure

-1. Choose or design a structure model
+1. Choose or design a structural model
   - Should support critical story path and desired supplemental story interaction
   - Linear or non-linear?